 Most lodging properties cater to bicyclists and hikers with secure storage for gear or bike-wash stations.
-The most savvy proprietors recognize that you may need a flexible arrival time, and they often have suggestions for local flavors or your next day’s itinerary.
+Proprietors often have suggestions for local flavors or your next day’s itinerary.
 While in a trail town, tour public art, shuttle to a nearby museum, explore a hiking trail, or visit a memorial.

 Bed and Breakfasts

 You’ll enjoy a private bedroom in a multi-room house with other guests, with a private or shared bathroom.
 Breakfast is included each morning, and most hosts are accustomed to preparing lovely morning meals that will fuel your travel the next day.
 Expect good conversation with other travelers if you’re up early, and enjoy the unique beauty of a historic home.
 Bed and breakfasts are the quintessential Great Allegheny Passage overnight stay and you’ll have lots of options along your journey.

 Several trail towns feature hotels — both boutiques and nationally-known marques are along the GAP — and you’ll stay in a private room with an en-suite bathroom.
 Some choices offer up a continental breakfast, or have restaurant options on the main floor.
 In Downtown Pittsburgh, you’ll find a vast range of options, including skyscrapers with great views of Point State Park.